Translated by Jelena Kitamura

 Photo by Pixta

 The beginning of the rainy season is called tsuyu-iri, and the end of the rainy season is tsuyu-ake in Japanese.
 The exact dates of each event, as well as the period during which the rainy season occurs, differ each year.
+Below are estimates of when to expect this rainy period in Japan.

 |Okinawa||Around May 9||Around June 23|